-From Eminence, a novella
+From Eminence, a Romance

 “It makes no sense for him to have gone out to fight,” the doctor asserted.
 “He did his part for our military in his youth.
 He has helped to train enough younger men under him.”

 Daichi chuckled.
 “You speak of him as if he is an elderly fool.
 He is quite younger than you are, old friend.
 And younger than me and my—what have you called them?—my ‘lagging’ bones.
-I have told my proximate successor in the village to be ready, but not too ready, to take my place, seeing how you are about set to write me and my bones off.”
+I have told my proximate successor in the village to be ready, but not too ready, to take my place, seeing how you seem set to write me and my bones off.”

 “Oh, your blessed bones are only part of the problem, as far as your health goes.
 You simply do not have the body you had in your prime, decades ago, despite how much you try to ignore it.
 But let us leave you out of this, shall we?
 I do not speak of Ikenna as elderly.
 I speak of him as a man who has already paid his dues on the field.
 He helped to make us ready for revolution, and everyone knows and thinks much of him for it.
 But he should not have gone to the front lines.
 We need him at his estate now, being a master of trade, using that brain of his.
 The profeta in his village should have told him that, Daichi.
 You would have.”